Focus On What You Really Want

 1. Your brain does not recognise negatives

-When you say “I want to stop smoking”, the only mental image that your brain has to latch on to is “smoking”.
+When you say “I want to stop smoking”, the only mental image that your brain has is “smoking”.
 The other words have no visual images associated with them.
 Therefore the more often you make this statement, the more times your brain sees the image of you smoking.
 You are literally programming your brain to make you smoke more!

 I used to have a weakness for cheesecakes.
 Every time I stepped into a cafe or restaurant for a meal, I would tell myself “No cheesecake today!”
 Since the only word that had a meaning to my brain was “cheesecake”, my eyes would involuntarily wander over to the dessert counter to see what cheesecakes were available.
 The sight of delicious cheesecake was, of course, irresistible.